hakwerk/labca/README_dockeronly.md

 # LabCA Docker Only ![status-beta](https://img.shields.io/badge/status-beta-yellow.svg)

-It is now also possible, instead of dedicating a complete (virtual) machine to LabCA, to run LabCA using docker-compose on a non-dedicated machine.
+It is now also possible, instead of dedicating a complete (virtual) machine to LabCA, to run LabCA using docker compose on a non-dedicated machine.
 This is quite new and therefore still needs more testing.

 ## Startup